The makers of Pokemon Go have unveiled a new mobile game based in the Harry Potter universe. Here’s everything you need to know about it.

 Harry Potter: Wizards Unite Release Date – When is it coming out?

-Niantic has announced that Harry Potter: Wizards Unite is set for a worldwide release in 2019 with the following languages supported:
+Niantic has announced that Harry Potter: Wizards Unite is set for a worldwide release on June 21, 2019 in the UK and US.
+Across its initial release period, the following languages supported in Wizards Unite:

 - Brazilian Portuguese